kirbysayshi/silly-redux-object-pooling-benchmarks/README.md

 I have come to the following _possible_ conclusions (mostly hypotheses):

-A. All of my knowledge about GC and JS engines is likely irrelevant.
+1. All of my knowledge about GC and JS engines is likely irrelevant.
-B. My benchmarks are flawed (`<-- likely!` WTF is going on with Firefox!?
+2. My benchmarks are flawed (`<-- likely!` WTF is going on with Firefox!?
 Likely optimized out of existence...).
-C. Action objects are so "small" that the engine is quite good at quick allocation/creation.
+3. Action objects are so "small" that the engine is quite good at quick allocation/creation.
-D. [Benchmark.js](https://github.com/bestiejs/benchmark.js) might not be able to show the effect of GC on a tight loop??
+4. [Benchmark.js](https://github.com/bestiejs/benchmark.js) might not be able to show the effect of GC on a tight loop??
-E. JS GC has become so fast that worrying about allocations is misguided.
+5. JS GC has become so fast that worrying about allocations is misguided.

 Any input is greatly appreciated!